Monday, July 8, 2024

 Pour Pauwels - Guy Skornik (1970)

 Back in the early 70s, when I was a gullible pup with a taste for the goofy and cosmic, I read a book called The Morning of the Magicians by Louis Pauwels.
-It came out in France in 1960, but I guess it took a decade to reach the paperback rack at my local newsagent.
-It was gloriously bonkers as I recall, the precursor of Erich von Daniken and the like, but went beyond ancient astronauts to cover the paranormal, alchemy, Nazi occultism (always a favorite), Atlantis, Eastern spirituality, and secret societies, written in a breathless Fortian style.
-It was all very silly, but it became a key text for the more New Agey side of the 60s/70s counterculture in France and elsewhere.
+It came out in France in 1960, but I guess it took a decade or so to reach the paperback rack of my local newsagent.
+It was gloriously bonkers as I recall, the precursor of Erich von Daniken and the like, but went beyond ancient astronauts to encompass the paranormal, alchemy, Nazi occultism, Atlantis, Eastern spirituality, and secret societies, all written in a breathless Fortian style.
+It was all very silly, but apparently it became a key text for the more New Agey side of the 60s/70s counterculture in France (and elsewhere).
 It went through a lot of printings and editions under various titles, but I think it's out of print now.

 Ten years after publication, an album called Pour Pauwels by Guy Skornik appeared.
-Even without speaking French, it's clear that Skornik was into this sort of thing from titles such as "What is realitié?", "Gurdjieff", and "Fulcanelli."
-Not speaking French could well be an advantage seeing how poorly this kind of cosmic hippy malarky has weathered.
-Portenous songs about alchemists, mystics, and Easter Island statues have never been my cup of tea so my monoglot ignorance means I can appreciate and enjoy this record completely out of context, without flinching in anticipation of the next reference to higher levels of consciousness, ancient preachings and the underelying oneness of all things.
-And it's a great record, psychedelic without any of the usual dull white blues that even the weirdest stuff of this era (even my beloved Krautrock) sometimes lapsed into.
+Even without speaking French, it's clear that Skornik was seriously into this sort of thing judging by titles such as "What is realitié?", "Gurdjieff", and "Fulcanelli."
+Listening to the album I have to say that not speaking French could well be a blessing seeing how poorly this kind of cosmic hippy malarky has weathered.
+Portenous songs about alchemists, mystics, and Easter Island statues have never been my cup of tea so my monoglot ignorance means I can appreciate and enjoy this record completely out of context, without flinching in anticipation of the next reference to higher levels of consciousness, ancient preachings and the underlying oneness of all things. maaaaan.
+And it's a pretty good listen, psychedelic without any of the ploddingly dull white blues that even the weirdest stuff of this era (even my beloved Krautrock) sometimes lapsed into.
 Psychedelic chanson rather than rock, you might say, where a mournful piano-driven song might get turned inside out at any point by a wayward electric guitar and crashing timpani.
 And who doesn't like that sort of thing?

 Side two starts with the epic "l'ile de Paques", a track which might remind listeners of Gainsbourg's Melody Nelson, except this came about a year earlier.
 Make of that what you will.